When Christine arrived in Canada, she was alone and far from what she knew.

 Being able to talk about my feelings about my process in developing my social skills with them without the fear of being judged.”

-“My mentor has motivated me to stay fit and workout, even with just a walk.”
+“My mentor has motivated me to stay fit and workout, even if it’s just a walk.”

 “Building confidence in me more than before.”